Key Takeaways

 Updating and Reviewing Beneficiaries

 After you’ve selected and named your beneficiary or beneficiaries, you must continue to review your selections at least once a year.
 Forgetting to update beneficiary information is a common oversight for many annuity owners.
-By keeping your designations up to date, you can ensure that your annuity will be handled according to your wishes should you pass away unexpectedly.
+Keeping your designations up to date can ensure that your annuity will be handled according to your wishes should you pass away unexpectedly.

 Besides an annual review, major life events can prompt annuity owners to take another look at their beneficiary selections.